 The gently wrapped Kat Man Doo dumplings come dressed in soy, chilies, and scallions for maximum effect, while chewy squid gets tossed with rice cakes, onions, and gochujang.
 In almost all steps, Choi is taking the cuisine of his motherland and putting an elegant, chefly touch that elevates and refines flavors.

-Probably the Worst Diary of Anne Frank Cover Ever
+Probably the Worst Diary of Anne Frank Cover Ever Kotaku

 Usually, covers of The Diary of Anne Frank feature black and white photos of its author, Anne Frank.
 Or, you might see tasteful illustrations.
 You don’t usually see photos like this!